 Red Wings get first home win, 4-2 over Stars

-DETROIT (AP) — Anthony Mantha helped the Detroit Red Wings win at home for the first time this season with a 4-2 victory over the Dallas Stars on Sunday.
+DETROIT (AP) — Anthony Mantha had a goal called back before scoring anyway and the Detroit Red Wings won at home for the first time this season with a 4-2 victory over the Dallas Stars on Sunday.

+Mantha, who has struggled early in the season, had an apparent power-play goal disallowed in the first period because it was ruled he kicked it in.

+“Yeah, I did (know that he kicked it in).
+I just tried to sell it.
+You never know,” Mantha said.
+“If the league doesn’t look at it, they called it a good goal on the ice.
+Things happen.”

+But he responded by tying the game at 1, 4:44 into the second period with his second goal.

-Mantha, Tyler Bertuzzi, defenseman Jonathan Ericsson and Justin Abdelkader scored for Detroit (2-7-2), which had been 0-3-1 at Little Caesars Arena.
+Tyler Bertuzzi , defenseman Jonathan Ericsson and Justin Abdelkader also scored for Detroit (2-7-2), which had been 0-3-1 at Little Caesars Arena.
 Dylan Larkin had two assists and Jonathan Bernier stopped 28 shots for his first win as a Red Wing, after signing as a free agent in July.

-Gemel Smith and defensemen John Klingberg scored for Dallas (5-5-0).
-Ben Bishop made 19 saves.
+“Once we got the lead I thought we were excellent in the third period,” Red Wings coach Jeff Blashill said.
+“We played with confidence, I thought we ground them, we spent tons of time in their end.”

 But Abdelkader’s empty-net goal clinched it with 23 seconds remaining.
 It was Abdelkader’s first goal.